San1tater1122/MDM4U-Culminating-Game-Project-Balance-at-the-Third/README.md

 - Probability Distribution Diagram
 ### Info not in Readme:
 - MDM4U Culminating Game Project "Balance at the Third" Report (IMPORTANT!)
+- MDM4U Culminating Project “BATT” Excel Chart (some data in the report will be refence from here)
 - See the other file on this github

 ---